 You will need to complete a health questionnaire before coming.

-Wear a face covering at all times when not training*
+Wear a face covering at all times even when training and on equipment.

 When moving about the building, keep at least 2 metres apart as much as possible.